Tomodachi94/nobsmcdocuments/tekkitdoctrine/Deadly Items, Fluids, and Blocks Containment Agreement.markdown

     * Gelid Cryotheum
     * Plasma
     * Toxic Waste
-* Attempt to enforce this document where appropriate (see)
+* Attempt to enforce this document where appropriate (see [Enforcement](tekkitdoctrine/Enforcement.markdown) for details)

 ## Signatures